 COM90050 - Payments: processing payments: certificate of tax deposit

 Only CTDs purchased before 1 October 1993 can be used in settlement of CT Pay and File and CTSA liability.
-It follows, therefore, that such payments for COTAX will be rare.
+It follows, therefore, that such payments for COTAX are rare.

-It is important that immediately you receive a CTD you follow the guidance in the Debt Management and Banking Manual at DMBM2011125.
+It is important that immediately you receive a CTD you follow the guidance in the Debt Management and Banking Manual at DMBM201100.

 For a list of forms relevant to this subject, see COM90051.